MV-LASV Lassa Fever Vaccine Candidate Clinical Trials, Dosage, News, Side Effects, Usage

 MV-LASV Dosage

-MV-LASV is administered in two different dose levels by intramuscular. injection.
+MV-LASV is administered at two different dose levels intramuscularly.
+Injection.
 The aim is to investigate the safety, tolerability, and immunogenicity of MV-LASV after administering two different dose levels of MV-LASV.

 MV-LASV Clinical Trial

-Clinical Trial NCT04055454: A Trial to Evaluate the Optimal Dose of MV-LASV - The trial is registered with the European Union Drug Regulating Authorities Clinical Trials Database, 2018-003647-40, and is complete.
+Clinical Trial NCT04055454: A Trial to Evaluate the Optimal Dose of MV-LASV—The trial is complete and registered with the European Union Drug Regulating Authorities Clinical Trials Database, 2018-003647-40.

 Findings - Between September 26, 2019, and January 20, 2020, 60 participants were enrolled and assigned to receive a placebo (n=12) or MV-LASV (n=48).
 All 60 participants received at least one study treatment.
 Most adverse events occurred during the treatment phase.
 Frequencies of total solicited or unsolicited adverse events were similar between treatment groups, with 96% of participants in the low-dose group, 100% of those in the high-dose group, and 92% of those in the placebo group having any solicited adverse event (p=0·6751) and 76% of those in the low-dose group, 70% of those in the high-dose group, and 100% of those in the placebo group having any unsolicited adverse event (p=0·1047).
 The only significant difference related to local solicited adverse events, with higher frequencies observed in groups receiving MV-LASV (24 [96%] of 25 participants in the low-dose group; all 23 [100%] participants in the high-dose group) than in the placebo group (6 [50%] of 12 participants; p=0·0001, Fisher-Freeman-Halton test).
 Adverse events were mainly of mild or moderate severity, and no serious adverse events were observed.
 MV-LASV also induced substantial concentrations of LASV-specific IgG (geometric mean titre 62·9 EU/ml in the low-dose group and 145·9 EU/ml in the high-dose group on day 42).